• Skip to primary navigation

 Directors and Officers Insurance and Employment Practices Liability

 These coverages are typically sold together.
-Directors and Officers Insurance coverage provides coverage against management-related risks, i.e. claims by shareholders or others that the brokerage has been mismanaged.
-Employment Practices Liability protects against claims from a wide range of allegations related to wrongful employment practices, including claims of wrongful dismissal, sexual harassment and discrimination.
+Directors and officers insurance coverage provides coverage against management related risks, i.e. claims by shareholders or others that the brokerage has been mismanaged.
+Employment practices liability protects against claims from a wide range of allegations related to wrongful employments practices, including claims of wrongful dismissal, sexual harassment and discrimination.

 Real Estate Errors and Omissions Indemnity Plan